 Trump pauses military aid to Ukraine after Oval Office argument with Zelensky, White House official says

-(CNN) — President Donald Trump is ordering military aid to Ukraine to be paused after his Friday Oval Office argument with Ukrainian President Volodymyr Zelensky, a White House official told CNN Monday.
+(CNN) — President Donald Trump is ordering a pause on shipments of US military aid to Ukraine after his heated Oval Office argument with Ukrainian President Volodymyr Zelensky last week, a White House official told CNN Monday.

+The halt in aid, which came after Trump held a series of meetings with top national security officials at the White House, could have dire effect on Ukraine’s war-fighting abilities, officials and analysts said.
+It will remain in place until Trump determines Zelensky has made a commitment to seeking peace talks, one official said, essentially forcing Ukraine to a negotiating table by threatening further losses on the battlefield.

 “The president has been clear that he is focused on peace.
 We need our partners to be committed to that goal as well.
 We are pausing and reviewing our aid to ensure that it is contributing to a solution,” the White House official said.

+After more than a week of open hostility between Washington and Kyiv, Monday’s pause was the most material sign of how far the relationship has deteriorated since Trump took office.

+In recent weeks, Trump has echoed Russian President Vladimir Putin’s talking points, falsely claiming Ukraine started the war and accusing Zelensky of being a dictator, but his decision to halt the delivery of military aid is a move that could have real consequences for the balance of the conflict and strengthen Putin’s hand.
-Another official said the pause will apply to all military equipment not yet inside Ukraine.

-The pause is a direct response to what Trump views as Zelensky’s bad behavior last week, the official said.
-They noted that a pause could be lifted if Zelensky demonstrates new commitment to negotiations to end the war in Ukraine.
+The pause will apply to all military equipment not yet inside Ukraine, officials said, and amounts to a direct response to what Trump views as Zelensky’s bad behavior last week.

+Ukraine could likely sustain its current fighting pace for several weeks — perhaps until the start of the summer — before a US pause would begin to have a major effect, Western officials said in the wake of the decision.
+The Biden administration rushed shipments of weapons to Ukraine in its waning days, providing the country with large stockpiles of advanced weapons.

+It is those sophisticated weapons — including the long-range ATACMS missiles — that have allowed Ukraine to strike deep into Russian territory, a strategy that could suffer if those weapons remain paused.

 The White House made the decision to pause military aid to Ukraine for now as officials seek an acknowledgement from Zelensky about the breakdown in relations following Friday’s blowup in the Oval Office.

-According to several officials, Trump and his senior aides are seeking an acknowledgement from Zelensky – potentially in the form of a public apology – before moving ahead with the minerals deal, which had been close to agreement before Friday’s meeting, or a discussion on continuing foreign aid.
+According to several officials, Trump and his senior aides are seeking an acknowledgement from Zelensky – potentially in the form of a public apology – before moving ahead with a deal on Ukraine’s rare earth minerals, which had been close to agreement before Friday’s meeting, or a discussion on continuing foreign aid.
 The decision to halt the aid was made later on Monday, one person said, and is part of a pressure strategy on Ukraine.

-An American official familiar with the matter said it would take some time – perhaps several days or weeks – for the impact to be felt among Ukraine’s battlefield fighters.
-But once the country’s current stocks begin running short, the effect would be severe, even if other nations rush to fill the gap.

-“There is a capability gap that Europe cannot fill alone,” the official said.
+“There is a capability gap that Europe cannot fill alone,” one US official said.

+A European official called the Trump administration’s decision to pause military aid to Ukraine “petty and wrong.”

+The official said it will immediately deepen distrust in the US government among the Ukrainian people.
+The official also predicted it will cause unnecessary civilian casualties, as Ukraine will not be able to defend against Russian air attacks after they run out of air defense missiles.

 Since the start of the war, the Biden administration announced 74 separate packages of military aid pulled directly from US inventories, allowing the critical munitions and supplies to flow quickly to Ukraine.
 The largest of these packages was nearly $3 billion, though most were far smaller.
 Zelensky has repeatedly thanked the US for the weapons on social media, as well as in calls and meetings with American officials.